Team-GAD/documentation/docs/cloud/backend/index.md

 - `GET /event/:eventId/like`
   Increment the number of likes of an event if not already liked by the authenticated user.
 - `GET /event/:eventId/unlike`
-  decrement the number of likes of an event if already liked by the authenticated user.
+  Decrement the number of likes of an event if already liked by the authenticated user.
+  - `POST /event`
+  Create a new event.
 - `GET /event/:eventId`
   Return all the details about an event including the comments.
 - `POST /event/:eventId/comment`